jakob-a1/merge-commits/README.md

 # merge-commits

-And here I'll change that line to introduce a conflict.
+And here I'll change that line to introduc a conflict.

+Adding more verbose instructions...